unavi-xyz/unavi/docs/vision.md

-# UNAVI Vision
+# The UNAVI Vision

 This document outlines the philosophical foundation, aesthetic principles, and strategic direction of **UNAVI** and **The Wired**.

 ## What is UNAVI?

-**UNAVI** is an open-source VR platform for spatial communication and shared creation.
+**UNAVI** is an open-source VR platform for accessing a new, spatial representation of the Internet.

 Built primarily in [Rust](https://www.rust-lang.org/) using the [Bevy](https://bevy.org/) engine, UNAVI serves as a reference